stevie-sh/sysadmins.io/README.md

 Public API to create slack-like chat room comments, where each server is almost like a room in of itself.

+##Premium Plan Ideas:
+* Dedicated admins now!
+Build a relationship with your sysadmin.
+* Capability to use valuable tools of sysadmins.io -- proprietary software into chat.
+* Clear documentation on what happened and how problem or ticket was solved and future prevention.
+* Continuous monitoring and management
+* Guarantees
+* Value add for customer to better understand what the sysadmin is doing.

 Protoype 1 Goals:
 * Get sysadmins in contact with customers.